DBFBlackbull/ProcScience/README.md

 ## Errors and uncertainty

+The 1.12.1 client gives no information about if the main hand or offhand made an auto attack.
+Therefore all testing should be done with only 1 weapon equiped in the main hand.

 Due to limitations on the 1.12.1 client information about combat log events are limit.
 The information available is in the form of:
  - `You gain 1 extra attack through Hand of Justice.`